Supporting the University of Wisconsin–Madison with Scholarships, Service, Education, and Friendship

 Various locations with some Zoom.

 Are you on a first-name basis with any Super Tuscans?
 Have you tried the wines of Lake County, California?
 Wine Divas & Divos offers the opportunity to taste new and different wines while enjoying lively conversation.
 Each meeting centers on a wine theme, usually with appetizers.
 One or several members volunteer to host a meeting, selecting the theme.
-Meetings are held at various locations with some virtual meetings.
 For in-person meetings, the host(s) supply the wine and appetizers.
-Each attendee for in-person meetings contributes $20 to help defray costs.
+Each attendee at in-person meetings contributes $20 to help defray costs.
 Consider joining this fun and educational Interest Group.